PrestaShop/docs/README.md

 This referential can be generated with a script, crawling all:

-- Prestashop (core) codebase
+- PrestaShop (core) codebase
 - all native modules
 - all native themes

-In the documentation, a hook is described with in yaml format, with this format:
+In the documentation, a hook is described in yaml format:

 ```yaml
 ---